Nagkiril/BGS_TestTask/README.md

 # BGS_TestTask
 Test task to be reviewed by Blue Gravity Studio.
+Main work will be done in dev branch.